FyzHsn/Spam-filter-deep-learning/README.md

 -----------------

 * Train machine learning algorithm to distinguish between spam and ham text messages that are pre-labelled.
-* Learn NLP, naive bayes and deep learning algorithms/packages in Python in a practical context.
+* Learn NLP basics (DONE), naive bayes (DONE), out-of-core learning combined with online algorithms to deal with large datasets (DONE) and deep learning algorithms/packages in Python in a practical context.

 Dataset
 -------